bekhruza2004/sep11-freedom-project/README.md

 For my project, I chose to independently study **Phaser** in order to help me make **Bomb Tag**.

+## Content
+The blogs record my learning process throughout the Freedom Project.
+It shows how I learned Phaser using documentation, YouTube tutorials, and tinkering.
+The blog includes my progress from learning Phaser concepts to building and testing my MVP and challenges I faced.
+It also shows the skills I developed throughout the project.
+Finally, it shows my reflection on presenting my project in-class and the Expo.

 ## Links

 [Product](https://bekhruza2004.github.io/bombtag/)